DiLER-Digitell/data_managment_bids_2026/lecture/general_information/overview.md

 This course has a `Code of conduct`.
 Please inform yourself about the specifics by carefully reading through the [respective section](link-to-CoC.html).

-### How to Get Your Question(s) Answered and/or Provide Feedback

-It’s great that we have so many ways to communicate, but it can get tricky to figure out who to contact or where your question belongs or when to expect a response.
-These guidelines are to help you get your question answered as quickly as possible and to ensure that we’re able to get to everyone’s questions.

-If you have:

-**- questions about course content** - these are awesome!
-We want everyone to see them and have their questions answered too, so either use the [hypothes.is](https://web.hypothes.is/) plugin, the `discord` channel, `e-mail` or the [GitHub repository](https://github.com/name_of_repo/issues).

-**- a technical assignment question** - come to office hours (after making an appointment) or use the provided communication platform to reach out (e.g. discord, slack etc.).
-Answering technical questions is often best accomplished ‘in person’ where we can discuss the question and talk through ideas.
-Be as specific as you can in the question you ask (and include error messages when appropriate!).
-And, for those answering, help your classmates as much as you can without just giving the answer.
-Help guide them, point them in a direction, provide pseudo code, but do not provide code that answers assignment questions.

-**- been stuck on something for a while (>30min) and aren’t even really sure where to start** - Programming can be frustrating and it may not always be obvious what is going wrong or why something isn’t working. **That’s OK - we’ve all been there!** IF you are stuck, you can and should reach out for help, even if you aren’t exactly sure what your specific question is.
-To determine when to reach out, consider the 2-hour rule.
-This rule states that if you are stuck, work on that problem for an hour.
-Then, take a 30 minute break and do something else.
-When you come back after your break, try for another 30 minutes or so to solve your problem.
-If you are still completely stuck, stop and contact us (office hours, post on `discord`).
-If you don’t have a specific question, include the information you have (what you’re stuck on, the code you’ve been trying that hasn’t been happening, and/or the error messages you’ve been getting).

-**- questions about course logistics** - first, check the [overview](link-to-overview.html) & [syllabus](link-to-outline.html).
-If you can’t find the answer there, first ask a classmate.

-**- something super cool to share related to class or want to talk about a topic in further depth** - feel free to post on `discord`, contact the instructors or come to office hours.

-**- some feedback about the course you want to share anonymously** - If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](link-to-your-form)*

-*This form can be taken down at any time if it’s not being used for its intended purpose; however, you all will be notified should that happen.

 ### Acknowledgements